willzittlau/Personal-Site/content/articles/etf-converter.md

             # Logic explained in next section
 ```

 In the loop the logic gets a bit tricky.
 Basically, we take the original dataframe, and iterate through each row.
 If the row contains an ETF, we append the scraped data to a new list.
 We then should delete this row from the original dataframe, as the holdings have been accounted for.
 However, before we do this we need to remember that these sites are only returning the top x holdings, which means there is still y value of unaccounted for holdings left in the ETF.
 We handle this by subtracting the sum from the value of holdings that were scraped, and then adding this result back to the original data frame with a 'Misc' notation in the name.
 Once the loop has completed, we first concatenate the list of dataframes together into one large dataframe.
 Next, we append the original portfolio dataframe to this, as this portfolio now only contains individual holdings and the misc values left in the ETFs.
-Finally, we take advantage of pandas' .groupby and sum() functions.
-This will group all values in the dataframe by a specified column (We'll use the ticker column), and then sums together all values from rows which share the same column value declared by the .groupby.
+Finally, we take advantage of pandas' `.groupby` and `sum()` functions.
+This will group all values in the dataframe by a specified column (We'll use the ticker column), and then sums together all values from rows which share the same column value declared by the `.groupby`.
 We now have the resultant portfolio of individual holdings!

 ```python
 # Continuing loop above